Are Dogs Really As Clever As We Think

-Holidays4Dogs has covered the subject of canine intelligence in many of its articles previously, but a recent new study by researchers from the University of Exeter and Canterbury Christchurch University now call into question recent emerging ideas about the intelligence of dogs.
+A study by researchers from the University of Exeter and Canterbury Christchurch University, calls into question emerging ideas about the intelligence of dogs.
+Holidays4Dogs investigates.

-There are many studies that go further and do actually draw comparisons between dogs and human toddlers, but researchers from Exeter and Canterbury Christchurch universities claim that these sorts of comparisons do not truly put a dog’s intelligence in fair context.
+There are many studies that go further and draw comparisons between dogs and human toddlers, for example.
+However, researchers from Exeter and Canterbury Christchurch universities claim that these sorts of comparisons do not truly put a dog’s intelligence in fair context.